Bucks vs. Pacers Player Props Betting Odds

 |AST

-- The 36.5-point total set for Antetokounmpo on Monday is 5.8 more points than his season scoring average.
+- The 36.5-point total set for Antetokounmpo on Wednesday is 5.8 more points than his per-game scoring average.

 Get Antetokounmpo gear at Fanatics!